minimaxir/simpleaichat/PROMPTS.md

 Formatted example from the README:

 ```
-From the list of functions below, reply ONLY with the number of the function appropriate for responding to the user.
-If none are, ONLY reply with "0".
+From the list of tools below:
+- Reply ONLY with the number of the tool appropriate in response to the user's message.
+- If no tool is appropriate, ONLY reply with "0".

 1. Search the internet
 2. Lookup more information about a topic.